znation2010/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [To Do list: interactive list] <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-This project is designed to help us understand JavaScript objects and how to utilize it.
-Also about using ECMASCRIPT 6 and importing Scripts.That it helps to add , delete and Save in local storage and retrive a to do list activity.
+This project Leaderboard App, where you can add your score and records.
+It allows you to edit and update scores list,The app is developed using HTML, CSS and Javascript

 ## 🛠 Built With <a name="built-with"></a>